arirusso/midi-jruby/README.md

 ## Issues

-There is [an issue](http://stackoverflow.com/questions/8148898/java-midi-in-mac-osx-broken) that causes javax.sound.midi not to be able to send SysEx messages in some versions.
+There is [an issue](http://stackoverflow.com/questions/8148898/java-midi-in-mac-osx-broken) that causes javax.sound.midi not to be able to send SysEx messages in some versions of OSX.

 ## Documentation